kultuk/Avsha/README.md

 On the projects tab you can view all open tasks, any help will be awesome.

-## Syntex
+## Syntax

-Most of the syntex is JS oriented with a few exception:
+Most of the syntax is JS-oriented with a few exceptions:

  - Semicolons are required at the end of each expression.
  - The returned value of a function is the value of it's last expression